 LPL has been a destination of choice for advisor teams leaving Osaic, including this year's most recent Osaic-to-LPL migrations in California, Connecticut, and New York.

 At one point in March, Osaic appeared to be one of the most logical acquisition targets for LPL as industry observers saw signs that the latter preparing was preparing for a sizeable buy.
-The deal revealed later that month was actually a $2.7 billion agreement to acquire Commonwealth, which has kicked off a frenzy of recruitment offers from rival firms looking to attract elite teams and advisors to their own stables.
+The deal revealed later that month was actually a $2.7 billion agreement to acquire Commonwealth, which has kicked off a frenzy of recruitment offers from rival firms looking to attract Commonwealth's elite teams and advisors to their own organizations.